Theft, Robbery, and Burglary; What is the Difference?

 Written by Moses & Rooth on February 10, 2015

 Charges for theft, robbery, and burglary all involve the taking of another’s property, though the charges vary by how and where the activity took place.
 Being convicted of any of the above can bring serious penalties and long-term consequences, such as the possibility of future employment.
 If you have been charged with theft, robbery, or burglary, the experienced criminal defense attorneys of Moses and Rooth can provide a defense and help you put this behind you.

 According to the Florida Department of Law Enforcement (FDLE), a theft is committed every minute in Florida.
 Theft is the unauthorized taking or use of another’s property, including larceny, stealing, misappropriation, conversion, and other offenses.
-The value of the property determines if the theft is a petty theft or grand theft.
-Most cases of shoplifting are considered petty theft.
-Under Florida Statute 812.014, the theft will generally be a petty theft if the property taken was valued between $100 and $300 and not taken from a dwelling.
-Petty theft is a misdemeanor.
+The value of the property determines if the theft is a petit theft or grand theft.
+Most cases of shoplifting are considered petit theft.
+Under Florida Statute 812.014, the theft will generally be a petit theft if the property taken was valued between $100 and $300 and not taken from a dwelling.
+Petit theft is a misdemeanor.
 For property taken valuing over $300 the theft will generally be a grand theft and a felony either in the first, second, or third degree, depending on the value of the property, whether a vehicle was used during the commission of the theft, or if any property damage occurred because of the theft.

 According to the FDLE, a robbery happens every 22 minutes.
 A robbery is when a person takes money or property from another person with intent to permanently or temporarily deprive that person of the money or property by force, violence, assault, or fear.